andreciornavei/strapi-plugin-vtex/README.md

 ## 🎉 &nbsp;  _Congradulations, You're done._

-I hope this documentation is clear and helps you understand how to configure a serverless application with terraform.
+I hope this documentation is clear and helps you understand how to configure yours VTEX API on strapi.

 ---